Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Ahlfors, Liouville and Khas'minskii properties

 \begin{remark} \emph{In general, $F \cap E_{\xi}^\eta$ might not be locally jet-equivalent to a universal subset with model $\mathbf{F}\cap \mathbf{E}_{\xi}$\footnote{For instance, if $\eta>0$ on $X$ and $\xi \equiv 1$, the subequation $\widetilde E \cap E^\eta$ is not locally affine jet-equivalent to the subset obtained by the model $\widetilde{ \mathbf{E}} \cap \mathbf{E}$ (the first has non-empty interior, whereas the second not).}.
 However, it is so when the model $\mathbf{F}$ is independent of the gradient, and in this case $F \cap E_\xi^\eta$ is a subequation.
 Observe that, even though $\mathbf{F}$ is gradient independent, $F$ might depend on the gradient, as the bundle map $L$ in the jet-equivalence does.
 This is the case, for instance, of the linear subequations described in Example \ref{ex_linear}. } \end{remark}

 Next, we need to check when $F \cap E_{\xi}^\eta$ satisfy the weak comparison and the strict approximation properties.
-The proof of the next two propositions is a minor modification of, respectively, \cite[Thm 10.1]{HL_dir} and Theorem \ref{thm_comparison_examples} here, and is left to the reader. \begin{proposition} Let $F \subset J^2(X)$ be locally affine jet-equivalent to a universal subequation with model $\mathbf{F}$, where the sections $g,L$ are continuous and $h$ is locally Lipschitz.
+The proof of the next two propositions are a minor modification of, respectively, \cite[Thm.
+10.1]{HL_dir} and Theorem \ref{thm_comparison_examples} here, and are left to the reader. \begin{proposition} Let $F \subset J^2(X)$ be locally affine jet-equivalent to a universal subequation with model $\mathbf{F}$, where the sections $g,L$ are continuous and $h$ is locally Lipschitz.
 Then $F \cap E^\eta_\xi$ satisfies the weak comparison for each $0 \le \eta \in C(X)$ and each $\xi$ satisfying either $(\xi 1)$ or $(\xi 0)$. \end{proposition}

-\begin{theorem} Let $F$ be locally jet-equivalent to a universal subequation with model $\mathbf{F} = \big\{\mathscr{F}(p,A) \ge f(r)\big\}$ via continuous bundle maps.
+\begin{proposition} Let $F$ be locally jet-equivalent to a universal subequation with model $\mathbf{F} = \big\{\mathscr{F}(p,A) \ge f(r)\big\}$ via continuous bundle maps.
 Suppose that $\mathscr{F}$ is uniformly continuous (as in Definition \ref{def_unifcontinuous}), and that $f$ is strictly increasing.
 For $\xi$ satisfying $(\xi 1)$ or $(\xi 0)$, define $E_\xi^\eta$ as in \eqref{def_exieta} and suppose that $\xi$ is strictly decreasing.
-Then, $F\cap E_\xi^\eta$ has the bounded, strict approximation property. \end{theorem}
+Then, $F\cap E_\xi^\eta$ has the bounded, strict approximation property. \end{proposition}

-\begin{remark} \emph{It is worth to observe that, differently, from \cite[Thm 10.1]{HL_dir}, Proposition \ref{lem_weakcomp_congradient} does not require $g,L$ to be locally Lipschitz: this is due to the control on the gradient granted by $E_\xi^\eta$.
-Observe also that $F \cap E_{\xi}^\eta$ is not required to be a subequation\footnote{Indeed, the proof of Proposition \ref{lem_weakcomp_congradient} uses the classical theorem on sums (\cite{CIL}, Thm 3.2), which is stated in Appendix 1 of \cite{HL_dir} for subequations although it just need the sets to be closed.}. } \end{remark}
+\begin{remark} \emph{It is worth to observe that, differently from \cite[Thm.
+10.1]{HL_dir}, Proposition \ref{lem_weakcomp_congradient} does not require $g,L$ to be locally Lipschitz: this is due to the control on the gradient granted by $E_\xi^\eta$.
+Observe also that $F \cap E_{\xi}^\eta$ is not required to be a subequation\footnote{Indeed, the proof of Proposition \ref{lem_weakcomp_congradient} uses the classical theorem on sums (\cite{CIL}, Thm.
+3.2), which is stated in Appendix 1 of \cite{HL_dir} for subequations although it just need the sets to be closed.}. } \end{remark}

 We are ready to state our result for subequations coupled with $E_{\xi}^{\eta}$.